natebarksdale/natebarksdale.github.io/src/pages/about.md

 title: "About "
 ---

+## Let Me Solve Your Problems

 I have more than a decade of experience providing friendly and elegant visual and textual problem-solving for clients from finance and tech startups to large nonprofits and big media companies.
 I’m based in Washington, DC but work with clients all over.
+I have an A.B. from Harvard in the History of Science (with coursework in physics, computer science and design), and have long been interested in making connections between different disciplines — bridging visuals and text, art and commerce, reason and wonder.
+I love working with clients to find the best expression of their vision, and to deliver results that are both excellent and humane.
+If you think I might be a good match for your team or project, get in touch at info@natebarksdale.xyz

+Select clients and projects

 ## The History Channel